Do you get at least one phone call a year from someone asking you to come work for them?

 - Persuasive interview skills

-Interview performance that swings the balance of power to you and wins you the job
+Hone your interview performance so that it swings the balance of power to you and wins you the job.

 - Attractive public speaking ability

-Learn how to persuade your listeners in the Board room and on the podium
+Learn how to persuade your listeners, whether it’s in the Board room or on the podium.

-At the Executive level, the above marketing kit is so essential that it is worth paying professionals to ensure that you excel.
+At the Executive level, the above marketing kit is so essential it’s worth paying professionals to ensure that you excel.

 Connect with Key Influencers

-The first step is to broaden your contacts within your own organisation and look for an internal mentor.
+The first step is to look for an internal mentor.
 Their role is to be the wise person who also challenges you to grow and stretch yourself.

 Gain expert status

-These days, LinkedIn groups are the easiest way for you to gain a solid reputation.
-I call it being viewed as “good value” – someone who adds to the body of knowledge in his/her profession and who sounds like a nice, sensible person.
+These days, LinkedIn is the easiest way for you to gain a solid reputation.
+I call it being viewed as ‘good value’ – someone who adds to the body of knowledge in his/her profession and who sounds like a nice, sensible person.
 All from the privacy of your own office.
 Talk about effective self-marketing!

-The final piece of the puzzle is to actually put your plan into action.
-Tap into standard advice here on how to stick to your strategy.
-Make sure your plans are SMART, give yourself a reward for achievements – you know how to do this.
+Tap into standard advice on how to put your plan into action and stick to your strategy.
+Make sure your plans are SMART.
+Give yourself a reward for achievements – you know how to do this.

 Like what you’ve read?
 Subscribe to our newsletter by clicking here.
 You’ll be the first to hear about our updates once a fortnight!